-Since something is better than nothing, then more of that something is usually even better – thus, the reason why so many traditional bank savers have been researching annuity rates over the last ten years.
+Since something is better than nothing, then more of that something is usually even better – thus, the reason why so many traditional bank savers have been researching and choosing higher annuity rates over the last ten years.

 Annuity rates may not seem a lot higher yet the difference of 1 to 3 percent over time generates sizable portfolio gains.
 By the way, the difference between the top paying bank rates and top paying five year maturity, multi-year **guarantee annuities (MYGAs) is typically about 1-2% higher with MYGA interest rates…[continued below video]